Many marketing experts like to work on SEO and PPC in separate silos.

 As they move further down in the funnel and think about making some decisions, you can present them with tailored offers in a more controlled and customized setting.
 Again, getting to know your customer and their journey can boost sales and conversions rather than sticking to a conventional ad formula.

 Your brand gets the foot in the door, and your ads get the first few clicks.
-Even if those clicks do not lead to immediate conversions and help you make an impression on audiences, as they start warming up to your product, they will follow that by returning to your page and giving you their business.
+Even if those clicks do not lead to immediate conversions and help you make an impression on audiences, as they start warming up to your product, they will follow that by returning to your search engine results page and giving you their business.
 Also, those clicks will be beneficial for your rankings.

 PPC can be used to make up for the loss in organic rankings by boosting the site to the top of the search engine page.
 So while the rankings might go up or down, your visibility will not suffer if your ads answer what the users are looking for.